7:00 PM–9:30 PM Cowin Auditorium (Horace Mann Hall 147) in Teachers College

 *In French and Wolof with English subtitles

-The screening will be followed by a discussion with Professor Souleymane Bachir Diagne and Professor Mamadou Diouf, moderated by Nora Philippe and Shanny Peer.
+The screening was followed by a discussion with Professor Souleymane Bachir Diagne and Professor Mamadou Diouf, moderated by Nora Philippe and Shanny Peer.
+To watch the discussion click here

 Open to Columbia University Community only